pepkit/pep-cwl/README.md

 # pep-cwl

-This repository explores how to run a PEP-formatted samples through a CWL pipeline.
+This repository explores how to run PEP-formatted samples through a CWL pipeline.

-## CWL direct
+## CWL tool description

-Here is a [CWL tool description](wc-tool.cwl) that just runs `wc` to count the lines in an input file.
-You can invoke it on a [simple job](wc-job.yml) like this:
+Here is a [CWL tool description](wc-tool.cwl) that runs `wc` to count lines in an input file.
+Invoke it on a [simple job](wc-job.yml) like this:

 ```
 cwl-runner wc-tool.cwl wc-job.yml